megdishe/Bank-Kata/README.md

 Please folow the steps bellow:

  -Run the spring boot application
- _Navigate to this url http://localhost:8080/account/swagger-ui.html
+ -Navigate to this url http://localhost:8080/account/swagger-ui.html
  - test the api with the swagger ui

 You can also check the api running the spring boot test :)